ppy/osu-wiki/news/2024/2024-07-29-the-followpoint-flaro-the-queen-of-speed.md

 ![](/wiki/shared/news/2024-07-29-the-followpoint-flaro-the-queen-of-speed/banner.jpg)

-Wake up babe, a new interview just dropped.
+Welcome back to The Followpoint!
 Today, we are joined by [Flaro](https://osu.ppy.sh/users/10323184), a top speed player who was #1 USA for many months at a time and having numerous pp record chokes that could of changed the game forever!

 Let's get right into the interview!